Strong Simulation of Linear Optical Processes: Algorithms

 \paragraph{Example} To illustrate the correspondence between $\mathcal{I}$ and $\mathcal{I_S}$, we give the steps for the computing the coefficients associated to $\{ \ket{1,0,0,1},\ket{1,1,1,2},\ket{1,1,2,1} \}$. \begin{enumerate} \item This is the initial input to the procedure, and $\IS$ is empty: $\mathcal{I}=\{ \ket{1,0,0,1},\ket{1,1,1,2},\ket{1,1,2,1} \}$, $ \IS=[\{\},\{\},\{\},\{\},\{\}]$ \item We look for the best common factor between the three inputs (the biggest common term of \cref{eq:argmax}): it is $\ket{1,1,1,1}$, factor of $\ket{1,1,1,2}$ and $\ket{1,1,2,1}$.
 So now $\mathcal{I}=\{ \ket{1,0,0,1},$ $\ket{1,1,1,1} \}$, and $\IS$ is populated with the operations needed to recover the two elements being factored: $\IS=[\{\},\{\},\{\},\{\},\{(\ket{1,1,1,1},4),(\ket{1,1,1,1},3)\}]$ \item The next step is similar, with the difference that the common factor is a term to be computed (so we keep it). $\mathcal{I}=\{ \ket{1,0,0,1}\}$, and $\IS=[\{\},\{\},\{(\ket{1,0,0,1},2)\},$ $\{(\ket{1,1,0,1},3)\},$ $\{(\ket{1,1,1,1},4),$ $(\ket{1,1,1,1},3)\}]$ \item Finally, we can empty $\mathcal{I}$: $\mathcal{I}=\{\}$, and $\IS=[\{(\sket{0}{4}{},1)\},\{(\ket{1,0,0,0},4)\},\left\{(\ket{1,0,0,1},2)\right\},$ $\{(\ket{1,1,0,1},3)\},$ $\{(\ket{1,1,1,1},4),$ $(\ket{1,1,1,1},3)\}]$ \end{enumerate}

 \paragraph{Complexity of \SLOSgen} The theoretical complexity of the algorithm \SLOSgen is difficult to assess because it heavily depends on the redundancy in input and output states.
-In \cref{sec:limit-case-one-one} we analyse the limit case where only one input and one output are considered, and how it relates to the state of the art.
+In \cref{sec:limit-case-one-one} we analyse the limit case where only one input and one output are considered, and how it relates to the \naive method of \cite{Shche2019}.
+The results are summarised in the Table \ref{tab:complexity}.
 In \cref{sec:implem}, we present a concrete implementation of \SLOSgen in the general case, and we discuss concrete benchmarks.